AdaCore/gnatstudio/docs/users_guide/editing.rst

 Do not override the language for source files belonging to the current project.
 Instead, use the :menuselection:`Edit --> Project Properties` menu and change the naming scheme as appropriate.
-This provides better consistency between GPS and the compiler in the way they manipulate the file.
+This provides better consistency between GNAT Studio and the compiler in the way they manipulate the file.

 .. index:: casing; automatic
 .. _Handling_of_case_exceptions: